ANGEL-OF-DEV/angelof.dev/DecisionLog.md

 This decision log contains records of notable directives, decisions and recommendations.

+> When a new decision is made, it is expected that further clarifying or expanding decisions and recommendations will follow.
+> Most of the time they will be recorded within the scope of original decision's document and not explicitly enumerated here.

 | Category | Decision Level   | Change                                                                                                |
 |----------|------------------|-------------------------------------------------------------------------------------------------------|
 | `tools`  | `recommendation` | [Use JetBrains Rider and Resharper](Documentation/Decisions/Y25/Use-JetBrains-Rider-and-Resharper.md) |